 In this short romp through the world of map-making in R, we discussed the basics of simple features geospatial data, reviewed how Abdoul Madjid applied this knowledge to make his map, discussed how to get your own geospatial data, and covered how to project it appropriately to make your own maps.

 R may very well be the best tool for making maps.
-It’s way more flexible than Excel, way less expensive than ArcGIS, and requires syntax you already know.
+It’s way more flexible than Excel, way less expensive than ArcGIS, and uses syntax you already know.
 It also lets you use the skills you’ve developed for working with traditional data frames and the ggplot code that makes your visualizations look great.
 After all, Madjid isn’t a GIS expert, but he combined a basic understanding of geospatial data, fundamental R skills, and knowledge of data-visualization principles to make a beautiful map.
 Now it’s your turn to do the same.